PrivSec-dev/privsec.dev/content/posts/linux/Root ZFS Encryption, Mirroring, and Remote Unlocking with Ubuntu.md

 ```bash
 zpool create  -o ashift=12  -O compression=zstd  -O acltype=posixacl  -O xattr=sa  -O atime=off  -O encryption=on  -O keylocation=file:///etc/zfs/zroot.key  -O keyformat=passphrase  -o autotrim=on  -m none zroot mirror /dev/disk/by-id/nvme-SAMSUNG_MZQL21T9HCJR-00A07_XXXXXXX-part2 /dev/disk/by-id/nvme-SAMSUNG_MZQL21T9HCJR-00A07_YYYYYYY-part2
 ```

+#### Notes

+We use slightly different options than the official guide.
+Most notably, `atime` is disabled as it has detrimental effect on performance and unnecessarily increases write operations. `compression` is changed from `lz4` to `zstd` as it has much better compression ratio than `lz4` while still maintaining good performance.
+We did not specify the encryption type here as `aes-256-gcm` is already the default with openZFS >= 0.8.4.